This topic covers how to use wikis.

 What is a Wiki?

-This User Guide will help you create, manage and edit wiki pages.
-Users with the "Editor" role can use the features on this page.
+Users with the "Editor" role or higher can use the features described on this page.
 For more about how administrators manage other aspects, such as copying wikis to another container, see Wiki Admin Guide

 in a column to the right, and a Search